timescale/docs/timescaledb/tutorials/analyze-intraday-stocks/fetch-and-ingest.md

 When you have the `fetch_stock_data` function working, and you can fetch the candlestick from the API, you can insert it into the database.

-To make the ingestion faster, use [pgcopy](https://pgcopy.readthedocs.io/en/latest/) instead of inserting data row by row.
+To make the ingestion faster, use [pgcopy][pgcopy-docs] instead of inserting data row by row.

 ### Insert data fast with pgcopy